-Are you looking for tips to stop purchasing and using so many stuffs around your house or at work?
+Are you looking for tips to stop purchasing and using so many things around your house or at work?

-From buying local to closing your internet browser, there are countless ways we can take in our everyday life to ease our burden on the earth's resources.
-Here are just 35 ideas for sustainable consumption habits you can adopt into your life, as the complete list is almost endless.
+From buying local to closing your internet browser, there are countless ways we can change our habits during our everyday life to ease our burden on the Earth's resources.
+Here are just 35 ideas for sustainable consumption habits you can integrate into your life, as the complete list is almost endless.

 - Keep a refillable water bottle - handy when you're out.
 It will help you avoid buying single-use plastic water bottles when you need to stay hydrated.
 Check out options for reusable water bottles.

-Regrow vegetables from their stumps.
+- Regrow vegetables from their stumps.
 There are loads of vegetables you can regrow from scraps, including potatoes, vegetables with bulbs (e.g. garlic, fennel) and root crops (e.g. carrots, beetroot).
 Simply place them in water on a bright windowsill until you notice roots.
-After a few days, plant them outside and nurture until you have a whole vegetable that came straight from your garden - talk about a low carbon footprint!
+After a few days, plant them outside and nurture them until you have whole vegetables that come straight from your garden - talk about a low carbon footprint!

 - Buy reusable nappies rather than disposable ones.
 The UK alone sends 8 million disposable nappies into landfill every week.
 This is a simple switch to reduce consumption.

 - Compost your organic waste (properly).
 Compost sequesters carbon from the air, whereas organic waste sent to landfill produces the harmful greenhouse gas methane.

 - Tell friends and family you don't want material presents.
 Most of us don't like or use 100% of the gifts we're given for birthdays and Christmas.
 Instead, give your loved ones ideas for a day out, restaurant meal, digital gift or charity donation you'd prefer to receive.